maelvls/maelvls.github.io/content/2019/kubernetes-conditions/index.md

 Regarding the naming of condition types, here is some advice:

-> ([api-conventions][], July 2017) Condition types should indicate state in the "abnormal-true" polarity.
+> ([api-conventions.md][], July 2017) Condition types should indicate state in the "abnormal-true" polarity.
 For example, if the condition indicates when a policy is invalid, the "is valid" case is probably the norm, so the condition should be called "Invalid".

 Also, remember that these types are part of your API and you should keep in mind that they require maintaining backwards- and forwards-compatibility.
 Adding a new condition is not free: you must maintain them over time.

-> ([api-conventions][], July 2017) The meaning of a Condition can not be changed arbitrarily - it becomes part of the API, and has the same backwards- and forwards-compatibility concerns of any other part of the API.
+> ([api-conventions.md][], July 2017) The meaning of a Condition can not be changed arbitrarily - it becomes part of the API, and has the same backwards- and forwards-compatibility concerns of any other part of the API.

 Conditions are also a clean way of letting third-party components (such as the cluster-api controller) to add their own 'named' conditions to an existing object, e.g. to a Pod (see [pod-readiness-gate][]):